make-all/tuya-local/ACKNOWLEDGEMENTS.md

  - [bob-tm](https://github.com/bob-tm) for contributing support from Wetair WAW-H1210LW humidifiers.
  - [shakin89](https://github.com/shakin89) for assistance in supporting Beca BAC-002 thermostats.
  - [PaulJoosten](https://github.com/PaulJoosten) for assistance in figuring out the similarities and capabilities of different Eurom heaters.
+ - [jdavidr17](https://github.com/jdavidr17) for assistance with discovering timer parameters for switches.
+ - [miannelli516](https://github.com/miannelli516) for assistance with TR9B thermostats.